Questions to Ask Your Nutritionist or Dietitian

 I always recommend getting most of your nutrition from food first.
 However, there are cases where dietary supplements are necessary.
 If someone follows a diet that cuts out whole food groups, like vegans, I may recommend certain supplements to make sure that person is not missing out on key nutrients.

 Those who want to improve athletic performance will often ask this question.
-It is best to discuss supplements with a nutrition expert so they can provide you with education on supplement safety and the best recommendations.
+It is best to discuss supplements with a nutrition expert, who can educate you on supplement safety and make the best recommendations.

 8) How can I improve my digestive health?